Manufacturing and Design division (M&D) outstanding practitioner award

 - The Selection Committee Chairperson will rank the nominees according to their final scores.
 The nominee with the highest score will be declared the winner.

-- The Selection Committee Chairperson will inform the winner.
-Notification will occur no later than March 24, 2024.
+- The Selection Committee Chairperson will notify the winner by email no later than March 13, 2025.

 - Either the selection committee chairperson or the M&D President-Elect will notify IISE regarding the winner per IISE policies.